Woman's Prayer - 120 x 180 cm. Original oil painting by Marta Banaszak.

 This painting was commissioned for Banaszak's personal exhibition in the “Galerie des Bronzes” of the Musée National des Beaux-Arts in Algiers, Algeria (April-September 2017).
 Under the patronage of the Ministry of Culture and the Embassy of Poland, in the occasion of 55-years of diplomatic relations.

-Artworks in this exhibition were inspired by secular and sacred Islamic architecture from the XIII to XX Century, the most stunning examples from Syria, Egypt, Turkey, Pakistan, and modern Dubai.
+Artworks in this exhibition were inspired by secular and sacred middle eastern architecture from the XIII to XX Century, the most stunning examples from Syria, Egypt, Turkey, Pakistan, and modern Dubai.

 The series of artworks “Illusion of Space” is based on the rigorous and precise knowledge of the mathematics, geometry and astronomy of ancient civilizations.
 For centuries the Islamic culture was far more ahead of its times, creating shapes and styles that we can call “modern”.
 There was simplicity, logic, purity.